 Sir Isaac Newton was an English scientist.
 He was born in 1642 and died in 1727.
-This was around the time of the early colonization of North America: the founding of some of the original 13 colonies, the French and Indiana wars, and the Salem witch trials, but before the American Revolution.
+This was around the time of the early colonization of North America, during the founding of some of the original 13 colonies, the French and Indiana wars, and the Salem witch trials.
+He lived just before the American Revolution.

 Newton is best known for three very important principles of physics called classical mechanics.
 These principles describe how things move and are referred to today by his name - Newton's Laws of Motion.
 There are three of them, Newtons First, Second and Third Law of Motion.

 Newton's Second Law of Motion says that acceleration (gaining speed) happens when a force acts on a mass (object).
 Riding your bicycle is a good example of this law of motion at work.
 Your bicycle is the mass.
 Your leg muscles pushing pushing on the pedals of your bicycle is the force.
 When you push on the pedals, your bicycle accelerates.
 You are increasing the speed of the bicycle by applying force to the pedals.